Kumemura: Under Satsuma

 Over the course of this period, the aristocratic class of Shuri, the anji, gained influence and power, and eclipsed Kumemura.
 In 1729, the government put an end to the rice stipends which had supported the people of Kumemura since the community's founding, paying it instead to the people of Shuri.
 Around 1801, young men from Shuri began to be sent abroad to study in Fuzhou and Beijing, breaking the monopoly on Chinese scholarship held by Kumemura for roughly four centuries.
 A variety of government positions came to be open only to those living in Shuri, and of anji lineage.
 Allowances were made for men of Kumemura to formally change their residence to the capital, and thus gaining the same opportunities offered those originally from Shuri, but while this benefited individual scholar-bureaucrats, on the whole it only served to accelerate the decline of Kumemura's prestige and power as its formerly uniquely important role in the country's government, education and culture came to be shared, or even taken over, by Shuri.
 Protests were organized at the time, but had very little impact.

 These developments were the metaphorical nails in the coffin of the Kumemura community, which had relied heavily on rice stipends from the government, and on its monopoly on its unique role in government.
 For centuries, the people had devoted themselves to scholarly pursuits, not to economic production.
 Shō Shōken attempted to alleviate this problem somewhat, curtailing production of crafts in the countryside and reserving this production for the people of Kumemura and other towns.
 Some townsmen were encouraged to leave the towns for the countryside, to pursue lives as artisans, without any formal loss of status.

-The Kingdom was dissolved, and Ryukyu became formally annexed to Japan as Okinawa Prefecture in 1879.
-Kumemura, bearing close ties to China, became a center for anti-Japanese sentiment, and many members of the community fled to China, both out of a distaste for the idea of joining Japan, and out of fear of Chinese reprisals against Ryukyu for allowing the annexation.
+In 1879, the Kingdom was dissolved, and Ryukyu became formally annexed to Japan as Okinawa Prefecture.
+Kumemura, bearing close ties to China, became a center for anti-Japanese sentiment, and many members of the community fled to China, both due to a distaste for the idea of joining Japan and fear of Chinese reprisals against Ryukyu for the annexation.

-At the same time, as part of the wide-reaching reforms of the Meiji Restoration, a public school system was established across Japan; though education was meant to be uniform across the country, exceptions were made in Okinawa, as they were for most Meiji era policies, which were more gradually introduced there.
-Academies were established in Shuri and Kumemura, and the curriculum based in the Chinese classics was maintained there for a time.
-By the first years of the 20th century, it is said that Kumemura's traditional scholarship had disappeared.
+At the same time, as part of the wide-reaching reforms of the Meiji Restoration, a public school system was established across Japan.
+Though education was meant to be uniform across the country, exceptions were made in Okinawa, as they were for most Meiji era policies, which were more gradually introduced.
+Academies were established in Shuri and Kumemura, and the curriculum based on the Chinese classics was maintained for a time.
+By the beginning of the 20th century, it is said that Kumemura's traditional scholarship had disappeared.